Why the PAC

 Tech and tech-enabled companies wanting to fix diversity deficits and optimize their decision-making must be able to tap into resources that enable them to incorporate, over time and in a fit-for-purpose manner, the critical strengths women bring to the table.

-• For companies to navigate the future of work, McKinsey finds that empathy, agile learning, collaboration, cross-functionally achieved outcomes, and faster adoption of new technologies will be key.
+McKinsey finds that companies with blended remote and in-person work environments should prioritize empathy, agile learning, collaboration, cross-functionally achieved outcomes, and faster adoption of new technologies, to achieve strong sustainable performance.

-With an increasingly decentralized talent pool, the future of work will not only include more remote and hybrid roles, work will become more fractional, too, opening the door to more advisory, consulting, and fractional and interim leadership opportunities.
+With an increasingly decentralized talent pool, the future of work will not only include more remote and hybrid roles, work itself will become more fractional, too.

 Remote and decentralized work will increasingly enable talented women leaders in tech the ability to forge their own paths as independent consultants, advisors and coaches.
 Beyond work-life balance, women want the flexibility and freedom to work on products and solutions that are aligned with their strengths.
 They want to be valued and recognized for what they bring to the table.
 They want new pathways for pursuing work opportunities that allow them to flex their strengths, which not only adds more value to companies but is more personally rewarding and satisfying, too.